buildingu/React_Lesson_Exercise/README.md

 ## Objective
 Demonstrate your understanding of various React hooks through a series of challenges.
 Each challenge will focus on a specific hook, and the final challenge will incorporate multiple hooks.
 Use this exercise to explore how React hooks can be used together to build dynamic forms and UI elements.

-<b>ALSO DO NOT INSTALL PACKAGES</b>, that challenge will automatically be wrong.
+<b>ALSO DO NOT INSTALL OTHER PACKAGES</b>, that challenge will automatically be wrong.

 ## Instructions
 ### Step 1: Download the Project